Thank you for your interest in our postgraduate degree programs.

 The growth of scientific knowledge and technical ability in medicine and the biological sciences has led to a number of ethical dilemmas which perplex all of us, but especially those in the health care field.
 Does the fact that we can prolong the life of a patient in a permanent vegetative state mean that we should do so?
 Is destructive embryo experimentation justified by the prospect it offers of alleviating infertility?
 Should more medical resources go into intensive care for extremely premature infants given the cost of such treatment and its mixed outcomes?
 These and many other questions raise complex ethical and legal issues.

 The study, discussion and teaching of these issues has come to be known as bioethics – a field generally defined as covering the ethical issues raised by medicine and the biomedical sciences.
-These issues are the focus of the Master of Bioethics (MBioeth), and the Graduate Certificate in Research Ethics (GradCertResEth) courses, which are taught by the Centre for Human Bioethics.
-These courses aim to provide an interdisciplinary education for health care professionals, teachers in the health care field, and others with a general interest in bioethics.
-It is hoped that those taking these courses will develop a deeper understanding of the considerations which should enter into ethically sensitive decisions in this new and complex area.
+These issues are the focus of the Master of Bioethics (MBioeth) course, which is taught by the Centre for Human Bioethics.
+The course aims to provide an interdisciplinary education for health care professionals, teachers in the health care field, and others with a general interest in bioethics.
+It is hoped that those taking the course will develop a deeper understanding of the considerations which should enter into ethically sensitive decisions in this new and complex area.

-Please see also our brochure on Bioethics at Monash University [pdf 920 kb], and a short video [3 mins] about studying with us.
+Please see also our new brochure on Bioethics at Monash University [coming soon!], and a short video [3 mins] about studying with us.
 To learn more about possible graduate destinations, please see details of the Centre’s former and current students.